Kizmelvin/next.js-barcode-generator/README.md

 ## Introduction

-This an application that generates shipping label barcode
+This is an application that generates shipping label barcode

 View or interact with this application in this [CodeSandbox](https://codesandbox.io/s/sleepy-orla-vz01c4)